enbits/mandala_framework/README.md

 Why 'Mandala'?
 ==============

-Mandalas are simetrical drawings that you will find in almost any religion or spiritual philosophy.
-And I choose that name because they're beautifuls but also they are the predecessors of Fractals.
+Mandalas are the predecessors of Fractals.
 Fractals are everywhere in buildings, nature and even in computer code.